NiteshRamola/vercel/README.md

 ## Overview

 This project is designed to streamline the deployment of frontend projects (React, Angular, etc.) from public repositories of version control platforms(Github, Bitbucket, etc.).
-It consists of three services: api-service, build-service, and s3-reverse-proxy.
-The api-service and s3-reverse-proxy are containerized using Docker, and a Docker Compose file is provided to run these services together.
-Additionally, the build-service is deployed on Amazon ECS (Elastic Container Service) and is triggered when the api-service makes a specific call.
+It consists of three services: `api-service`, `build-service`, and `s3-reverse-proxy`.
+The `api-service` and `s3-reverse-proxy` are containerized using Docker, and a Docker Compose file is provided to run these services together.
+Additionally, the `build-service` is deployed on Amazon ECS (Elastic Container Service) and is triggered when the `api-service` makes a specific call.

 ### Note: